Tiotao/sam-kit/README.md

 ### Building

-Note: It is best to build the Ceres Solver in Linux or macOS, to build on Windows is a bit troublesome, using Linux Subsystem on Windows 10 is highly recommended.
+Note: It is best to build the Ceres Solver on Linux or macOS, to build on Windows is a bit troublesome, Linux Subsystem on Windows 10 is highly recommended.

 #### Install and Build Ceres Solver
 Follow [Installation Instructions](http://ceres-solver.org/building.html) here.